If you have a problem, if no one else can help you, and if you can find them, maybe you can hire the A-Team...

 The form is quite simple to fill in, though do take care.
 To help we've written a guide, which takes you through filling in the form step by step.
 It's written in Microsoft Word so you can easily cut and paste sections of it and/or print it out and have it next to you as you're filling in the FOS form.

-Although the ombudsman resolves a third of cases within three months, the majority of cases do take longer (on average between six to nine months).
+Although the ombudsman resolves a third of cases within three months, the majority of cases do take longer (on average between six to nine months and even longer for PPI).
 It is currently receiving a record number of complaints from consumers and the complaints are getting more complex.

 How far back can I complain?